 Change Data Capture (CDC)

-Skippr reads native change logs (PostgreSQL WAL, MySQL binlog, MongoDB change streams, DynamoDB Streams, Kafka Debezium envelopes) and applies each mutation to the destination with exactly-once semantics.
+Skippr reads native change logs such as PostgreSQL WAL, MySQL binlog, MongoDB change streams, DynamoDB Streams, and Kafka Debezium envelopes.
+For supported warehouse destinations, it applies those mutations with exactly-once final-state semantics.

 How it works